apple/swift-nio/README.md

 The following sections will describe the low-level tools that SwiftNIO provides, and provide a quick overview of how to work with them.
 If you feel comfortable with these concepts, then you can skip right ahead to the other sections of this README.

+### Supported Platforms

+SwiftNIO aims to support all of the platforms where Swift is supported.
+Currently, it is developed and tested on macOS and Linux, and is known to support the following operating system versions:

+* Ubuntu 14.04+
+* macOS 10.12+

 ### Basic Architecture

 The basic building blocks of SwiftNIO are the following 6 types of objects: